 In comparison, the homicide rate in Medellín was 24.75 per 100,000 inhabitants in 2018.
 Over the past few years Medellín has experienced a homicide rate that is lower than is found in St. Louis, Baltimore, Detroit or New Orleans in the U.S.

-Furthermore, Medellín dropped off of the list of the 50 most dangerous cities in the world a few years ago based on homicide rates.
+Furthermore, Medellín dropped off of the list of the 50 most dangerous cities in the world several years ago based on homicide rates.

 We previously looked at security in Medellín and expat safety tips.
 And in a survey of 12,548 Colombians, Medellín ranked higher than all other cities in Colombia in terms of citizens feeling safe in their barrio (neighborhood) – slide 41.

 Puerto Vallarta wins here.
 Medellín has pollution problems.
 According to the World Health Organization’s (WHO’s) 2018 Ambient Air Quality Database, Medellín is ranked #9 out of the most polluted cities and towns in Latin America based on PM2.5 pollutants.

 Medellín’s biggest issue is that it’s located in a canyon.
 Mountains surround the city of Medellín.
 So, pollution tends to stay in the Medellín metropolitan area.
 This is similar to the problem in Denver in the U.S. But fairly regular rain in the city can help clean the atmosphere.